 Stackpath is built on top of the open source MaxCDN platform that was acquired by the company last year.
 It’s content delivery service comes with an integrated web application firewall and a fully-documented API.
 The service comes with instant configuration updates, instant purging, real-time analytics and origin shield.
 One of the most remarkable things about StackPath’s services is its pricing strategy that’s both simple and affordable, raging from just $20 per month to $600 per month.
 All plans come with SSL, WAF and DDoS protection.

 Although StackPath has clients from everywhere, it focuses on the North American and European markets for the most part, with a few POPs scattered around Brazil, Japan, Singapore, Hong Kong and Australia.
 The company has been growing rapidly in recent times, and earlier this year, acquired a Florida-based CDN service provider called Highwinds.
+Overall, this one offers a great CDN service for quite a reasonable price.
+If you are looking for a cheap Cloudflare alternative, this one should be on your list.

 Visit Website (Pricing starts at $20 per month)